RH3D/E3NG_docs/pages/E3NG/standard/V1_2S_files.md

 # FILES
 {: .text-center }

+Before downloading files, lets do a basic walkthrough of the folder and filename structure.

+The folder structure is pretty basic and gives you some help to better organize your parts based on where they belong.

+The filename structure is also based on the part position but the end of the name is very important.
+On every file you will find a small note in brackets, some files even have additional size or variant note.

+Standard file looks something like this filename**_[M_2]**.stl, where the bracket includes two important informations - first being the part color, second being the quantity of parts required.

+color: M = main color, A = accent color, X = part is used only in assembly and is not used on the final printer, use whatever color.
+quantity: a number gives you exact amount of printed pieces, X = part either is used or is not. follow the filename and based on other information decide wether you need it or not ( for example "E3" means you only need the part when you build your printer from Ender 3, "E3V2" means you need the part if you start with Ender 3 V2, it also appears on toolhead parts where you need to choose the part based on the probe/hotend/extruder etc. of your choice)

+Additional information is only on some parts, is before the brackets and looks like this filename**-S_[A_1]**.stl

+size: S = small, M = medium, L = large - this is used for toolhead parts - first choose the hotend mount for the hotend you will use and see the size note in the filename.
+Then print other parts based on this size.
+For example Bambulab hotend is toolhead_hotend_bambulab-S_[A-X].stl, so you will print other parts (cooling, probe) with the same "S" size note.
+If the probe file doesn't have size note, it means it is universal. printer variant: E3 = Ender 3 used as a base printer, E3V2 = Ender 3 V2 used as a base printer.

 {: .warning }
 The website is being updated.
 I apologize for any inconvenience this may have caused.
 Thank you for your patience and understanding!